wireapp/wire-server/src/understand/federation/architecture.rst

    backend's client certificate,
 #. if enabled, ensure that the backend domain of the other backend is in the
    :ref:`allow list <allow-list>`,
-#. normalize and sanitize the :ref:`path component <federator-component-api>` of
-   the incoming request to ensure it's recognizable as a federated request and
 #. forward requests to other wire-server components.

 .. _other-wire-server: